lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/sorted_map_lookup.png)

-Since everything is a binary tree, everyone's peformance is comparable with the exception of Bifurcan's `IntMap`, which has adapted Okasaki's original binary tree into a 16-wide CHAMP tree.
+Since everything is a binary tree, everyone's performance is comparable; the only exception is Bifurcan's `IntMap`, which has adapted Okasaki's original binary tree into a 16-wide CHAMP tree.

 ---